Table of contents

 Dplug lets you create audio plug-ins products aimed at audio production on the desktop.

 - VST 2.4, VST3, Audio Unit, AAX, and LV2.

-- As-liberal-as-possible licensing.
+- Trying to be liberal with licensing.
 You still have to comply with the VST2 licence agreement, the VST3 licence agreement, and the AAX licence agreement.
 In particular Avid is a gatekeeper for the DPlug AAX client.
 Dplug is forkable.

 - Supported DAWs listed here.